bishaldikhit/GooglePythonTest/README.md

 # GooglePythonTest
-For the purpose of google it automation exam
+For the purpose of google it automation exam.
+I am editing the README file.
+Adding some more details about the project description.